NewYorkCityCouncil/council.nyc.gov/docs/ARCHITECTURE.md

 ## WordPress Multisite

 The NYC Council site is a [network](https://codex.wordpress.org/Create_A_Network) of sites.
 The primary site is for basic Council pages—such as the home page, the About page, and the Initiative page.
-Each of the 51 Council Districts and each Council Division (Legislation, Budget, Land Use, Press) is its own site.
+Each of the 51 Council Districts and each Council Division (Legislation, Budget, Land Use, Press…) is its own site.

 ## Themes